 My goal was to create images with a vintage feel.
 I wanted them to feel intimate and private; also special, like something one would take down off a shelf or remove from a secret panel in a bedside table.
 I wanted them to be void of shame, also imbued with protection and care.

 Inspired by the work of Nan Goldin, Guy Bourdain, and Miraslov Tichy, I chose Rollei CR200 color reversal, which I used in my Minolta X-700 with a 50mm f/1.2 lens.
-I chose this lens because I wanted vision that would be most like the human eye – my attempt at communicating an intimate human exchange.
-We used small desktop consumer grade spotlights (I believe they were from Ikea) with standard 60-watt bulbs that intensified the already warm and golden tones inherent in the Rollei CR200.
+I chose this lens because I wanted a visual that would be most like the human eye – my attempt at communicating an intimate human exchange.
+We used small desktop consumer-grade spotlights (I believe they were from Ikea) with standard 60-watt bulbs that intensified the already warm and golden tones inherent in the Rollei CR200.

 I was more than pleased with the results, though the presentation of the final images is yet to be determined.
 I see them with folds and creases and weathered edges.
 I want them to stay small, wallet-sized, or perhaps pressed between the pages of a book and placed on a high shelf to be brought out and savored at special moments for a curated selection of eyes.
 I toyed with the idea of containing them in a box or behind a small door with a peephole or viewed through a kaleidoscope.